Sports in Rochester, New York: Golf

 Wegman's LPGA was played at Locust Hill Country Club from 1977 to 2009.

 The LPGA Championship was played at Locust Hill from 2010 to 2013 and at the Monroe Golf Club in 2014.

 The Xerox Classic was a golf tournament on the Nationwide Tour from 2005 to 2008 played at Irondequoit Country Club.

 Numerous golf magazines have praised Rochester for its rich passion for the game and its high level of competition.

+Golf courses in Rochester

+The following is a list of golf courses located in Rochester, New York: